List of Underdog characters: The Magnet Men

-The Magnet Men are evil robots from another planet.
-The Magnet Men feed on metal.
-They demanded that the Earth give them all of its metal.
-When the Earth refuses, the Magnet Men use their Great Gravity Gun to pull the Earth towards them.
+The Magnet Men are evil robotic aliens who feed on metal.
+They demand that the Earth give them all of its metal.
+After their demands are not met, the Magnet Men use their Great Gravity Gun to pull the Earth towards them.
 As the Earth moves away from the Sun, the planet plunges into a deep freeze.
 Underdog defeats the Magnet Men, destroys the Great Gravity Gun, and puts the Earth back in its correct position in space.

-In "The Flying Sorcerers," one Magnet Man was abducted by Prince Bric and Prince Brac to make a cake for their father, King Cup.
-Unfortunately, all cakes the Magnet Men make are made of metal.